T-erry/toy-challeges/README.md

 To run this program:
    - $ Fork the repository from my git hub.
    - $ Clone this repository to a location in your file system.
-   - $ Open terminal command line then navigate to the root folder of the application.- $ Run the code from VS Code or Atom through a liveserver to chrome browser.
+   - $ Open terminal command line then navigate to the root folder of the application.
+   - $ Run the code from VS Code or Atom through a liveserver to chrome browser.
    - $ Make changes where need be.